 From a legal standpoint, being charged for a drink-driving offence can be stressful.
-If you find yourself in this situation, seek a free consultation from our experienced lawyers.
+If you find yourself in this situation, seek a free consultation from an experienced criminal lawyer in Singapore.

 We may be able to help you reduce your sentence depending on these factors: